StackVista/stackstate-docs/setup/install-stackstate/kubernetes_install/image_configuration.md

   all:
     image:
       registry: quay.io
+      tag:
   api:
     image:
       repository: stackstate/stackstate-server
+      # will override `stackstate.components.all.image.tag` on a per-service basis.
       tag:
 ```

-Note that the `tag` configured here will override `stackstate.components.all.image.tag` on a per-service basis.

 ### Correlate